Lyall/P3RFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Switching between borderless and fullscreen/windowed may display the incorrect resolution until switched back again.
+- Some screen fades/transitions may not span the screen.

 ## Screenshots